 A charge is a right which is created by a person or a company who has borrowed, on its assets and properties, which may be current or future, in favor of a financial institution, or a bank referred to as the lender, which has lent the amount or had promised to provide the financial assistance required by the company.

-Referring to Section 2(16) which belong to Companies Act, the word charge has been definedspecifically to include, interest or lien created on the property or assets of a company or any of its associated or subsidiary undertakings or both as security and also includes a mortgage.
+Referring to Section 2(16) of the Companies Act, the word ‘charge’ has been defined specifically to include an interest or lien created on the property or assets of a company or any of its associated or subsidiary undertakings, or both, as security, and also includes a mortgage.

-2. The central matter of charge, should be current or future assets and other properties which is borrowing fund or taking the credit here.
+- The central matter of charge should be current or future assets and other properties, which are borrowed funds or taking credit here.

-3. The intention of the borrower should be to offer 1 or more of its specific assets or properties as security for repayment of the borrowed money together with, payment of the interest at the agreed rate.
-And this should be manifested by an agreement entered into by the borrower in favor of the lender, written or otherwise.
+- The intention of the borrower should be to offer one or more of its specific assets or properties as security for the repayment of the borrowed money, together with the payment of interest at the agreed-upon rate.
+And this should be manifested by an agreement entered into by the borrower in favour of the lender, written or otherwise.

 Types of Charge Creation

-The following are the types of charges which are created:
+The following are the types of charges that are created:

 – Within or outside India,